min69u/Reforestation/README.md

-## What kind of dog lives in a particle accelerator?
-A Fermilabrador Retriever.
+## Every machine in the coin factory broke down all of a sudden without explanation.
+It just doesn’t make any cents.